broadinstitute/gatk-sv/module07_boost/README.md

 Example json: `./example_jsons/TrainAndApplyBoostModel.group_all.json`

+This step splits all samples into batches, applies the boost model to all variants per sample, and returns one tarball per batch.
+Each tarball contains a two-column .tsv per sample with the variant ID and boost score for every non-reference variant per sample.

 ## Step 2: Annotate VCF with lgBoost results

 This step aggregates the results from `Step 1` and writes them into the input VCF under a custom genotype field, `BS`.